Optimal Decision Rules when Payoffs are Partially Identified: Optimal Decisions and Their Implementation

 if the argmin is unique (with a random selection from the argmin otherwise).
-This rule is asymptotically equivalent to $\delta_n^*$ under mild conditions ensuring asymptotic equivalence of the bootstrap distribution for $\hat P^*$ and posterior distribution for $P$.
-As such, $\delta_n^{**}$ will inherit the asymptotic efficiency properties of the optimal decision rule $\delta_n^*$.
+We show in Theorem~\ref{t1} below that as long as $\delta_n^{**}$ behaves asymptotically like $\delta_n^*$ it inherits the optimality property of the Bayes decision.